Short Term Opportunities for you and your church group

 flexed do not lock them. one hand on the bars at all times and please no sitting on the bars.

-4. For men, no shorts are allowed in the village, only at ministry center.
+2. For men, shorts are not recommended in the village, only at ministry center.

 Start thinking outside your bubble.